 Anyway, back to that phenomenal food.
+The West Side offers something a bit unique from other Saint Paul cuisine.
 Below are our picks for the top restaurants in our favorite neighborhood across the river from downtown.
 A majority of these restaurants sit along Cesar Chavez Boulevard, the main strip in what has become known as “District del Sol” due to its predominantly Mexican influence.
-And, before you get all up in our grill about places we forgot, please remember that West Side is not the same as West Saint Paul (which is actually a different city entirely).
+And, before you get all up in our grill about places we forgot, please remember that West Side is notthe same as West Saint Paul (which is actually a different city entirely).

 Babani’s Kurdish Restaurant